emann615/Nessus-Essentials-Lab/README.md

 12. Click **Register**, and an activation code will be sent to your email.

-13. Find the activation code that was sent to your email
+13. Find the activation code that was sent to your email.

 14. Enter the code in the box under **Activation Code**, and click **Continue**.